ngm/todoapp-aplet-specs/Steps.md

 * Create selected backlog for next sprint
 * Planning of selected backlog
   * good first selected backlog would appear to be whatever is shared across all products
+* Once we've done the basic features, that covers the first product
+* Now I'll add another feature for a different product
+* However - we need to get the CI matrix set up somehow
+* Kind of to show that the first product doesn't have the feature it didn't expect